Fast Facts About America’s Governors

 Race

-Forty-six of the nation’s governors are non-Hispanic white.
+Forty-seven of the nation’s governors are non-Hispanic white.
 Michelle Lujan Grisham (D-NM) is Hispanic–the first Democratic Hispanic woman to be elected governor in U.S. history.
-Kevin Stitt (R-OK) is a member of the Cherokee Nation and Chris Sununu’s (R-NH) father was born in Cuba.* In 2022, Wes Moore (D-MD) became the third Black man elected governor in U.S. history and is now the only currently serving Black governor.
+Kevin Stitt (R-OK) is a member of the Cherokee Nation.
+In 2022, Wes Moore (D-MD) became the third Black man elected governor in U.S. history and is now the only currently serving Black governor.

 Religion